 The Web Watch Foundation manages a very extensive black list of sites over the web.
 The list can be used by anybody as a master list of which web sites to block.
 In this event the IWF added the URL of a Picture saved on Wikipedia.
 Unfortunately this caused a problem with the BT Cleanfeed system being used, when the system filters the web request it acts like a proxy server replacing it’s own IP address with the request.
 In one of the tests this meant that Wikipedia got hundreds of thousands of request from a single IP address range (the BT Cleanfeed system) which ended up with it being banned and Wikipedia becoming inaccessible for everyone.

 The Web Watch Foundation removed the URL pretty rapidly and realised their error but at least the potential problems were highlighted by it when you start any main-stream censorship and Internet Filtering.
-There is also the very real issue that such censorship can normally be bypassed very easily by simply using a proxy server if needed.
+There is also the very real issue that such censorship can normally be bypassed very easily by simply using a web proxy if needed.